 Own Your Dream Home

 Your dream of owning a home can become a reality in Prince George, where you can move up from renting an apartment or condo to owning a townhouse or house.
-The average cost of a single family home in Prince George is just over $290,000; that compares to $1,000,000 in Vancouver, $730,000 in Toronto and $755,000 in Victoria.
+The average cost of a single-family home in Prince George is just over $319,167; that compares to $1,000,000 in Vancouver, $730,000 in Toronto and $755,000 in Victoria.
 If home ownership isn’t your goal, there are numerous other affordable housing options, including multi-family and seniors’ dwellings.
-Rent is also reasonable at an average monthly cost of only $840.
+Rent is also reasonable at an average monthly cost of only $844.

 Further Your Education

 As a parent, you don’t have to say goodbye to your children after they graduate from high school as there are two post-secondary schools in Prince George, which are also a great choice for adults looking to further their education.
 The College of New Caledonia (CNC) offers health sciences, trades, business and other programs, as well as numerous university credit courses.
 CNC also has incredibly low tuition, offering an affordable option for students.
-The University of Northern British Columbia (UNBC) has been recognized by Maclean’s Magazine for two years in a row as the #1 small university in Canada and is home to the Northern Medical Program.
+The University of Northern British Columbia (UNBC) has been recognized by Maclean’s Magazine as the #2 small university in Canada and is home to the Northern Medical Program.
 UNBC is also known for being a green university and has an award-winning Bioenergy Plant that heats core campus buildings.